HUSBANDS, WIVES AND THE “IMPREGNABLE ROCK”

 100 PERSONAL WORDS:

 I must not make the mistake of thinking all Paul writes is in the personal thoughts category.
 Almost all he writes is distilled from the Word of God Himself in the book that Paul knows so well, the scrolls of his Hebrew Bible.
 Paul was educated in the most prestigious rabbinical school of his time.
-99.9 % of the time he writes with the full apostolic authority of God, Himself.
+He writes 99.9% of the time with the full apostolic authority of God, Himself.
 No doubt he had memorized huge portions of God’s Word.
 Paul’s main teacher was Gamaliel, grandson of Hillel.
 Hillel is, to this day, perhaps the most respected teacher in all of Judaism.

 Some may remember that after I stepped aside as leader of the Crossroads ministry, I was given the title by the Board, “Minister of Social Concerns.”
-Paul was obviously carrying the “Social Concerns” portfolio here in chapter 7.
-In this role, I’ve participated in debates, appeared before government committees, etc. etc. I’ve also sought to encourage the strengthening of Canada’s social safety net.
+Paul was obviously carrying the “Social Concerns” portfolio here in chapter seven.
+In this role, I’ve participated in debates, appeared before government committees, etc. I’ve also sought to encourage the strengthening of Canada’s social safety net.
 I’ve tried to stay above politics and concentrate on the moral principles that should guide us to a better, more caring society.
 I’ve tried to avoid stepping into the quicksand of situational ethics, keeping my feet firmly planted on what the former British P.M.
 Gladstone (who negotiated with Canadians on our non-violent separation from Great Britain) called, “The impregnable Rock of Holy Scripture.”
 In fact, Gladstone sponsored three tours of his country by the American Evangelist D.L.Moody.
-Our current P.M. has established an Ambassadorial position to those who are being persecuted for their religious faith.
-Congratulations to Canada’s government.

 Yours from someone who aims at 100 words, but rarely succeeds,